yorku-ease/DataMigrationBenchmarkingTool/db2_migration_service.md

 Make sure to use the `db2` tag when running the playbooks to ensure that the DB2 migration engine is properly utilized during the experiment.

+**Note:** There are Ansible steps available to check the DB2 source and target databases.
+If you want to include these steps, simply add the `check_db2_DBs` tag.
+This will check the Docker Compose files that deploys the DB2 source and target databases and will automatically determine if they need to be killed and restarted.
+These steps also pull cAdvisor on the machines where the databases are hosted and log resource consumption for both databases.
+This is particularly useful in cases where database resource constraints have changed, ensuring the process is handled automatically.